syou6162/docs.getdbt.com/website/docs/docs/dbt-cloud-environments.md

 <Lightbox src="/img/dbt-env.png" width="90%" title="dbt Cloud environment hierarchy showing projects, environments, connections, and orchestration jobs." />

-Use environments to customize settings for different stages of your project and streamline the execution process by using software engineering principles.
-This page will detail the different types of environments and how to intuitively configure your development environment in dbt Cloud.
+The following sections detail the different types of environments and how to intuitively configure your development environment in dbt Cloud.

 import CloudEnvInfo from '/snippets/_cloud-environments-info.md';